JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 GIVEN a null event sink WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

+#### A7.3.5 · `shouldFailCreation_whenFinalizePortIsNull`

+- [x] covered by test

+GIVEN a null finalize port WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

 ---

 ## Group 8 — Orchestrator: Claim & Assignment